 After-sale service plays a large part in determining how quickly your tractor can be serviced and repaired when necessary.
 To minimise the amount of downtime, be sure to choose a brand that have a strong dealer network throughout the country, readily available genuine replacement parts and have trained service technicians located near to your farm.

-Best Farm Tractor in India: Complete Buying Guide for Farmers
+Best Selling Tractor in India: Models Farmers Trust the Most

 Top 10 Best Tractors in India for Farming in 2026